Why McLanahan Bedding Dryers

 - Automated – Outputs are monitored and the system is adjusted automatically to ensure a consistent product

-- Minimal downtime – Unique bolt-on tire design minimises downtime during tire replacement.
+- Minimal downtime – Unique bolt-on tire design minimizes downtime during tire replacement.
 One-piece furnace refractory means longer refractory life

 - Safe – Systems come with an automatic fire suppression system in the unlikely event of a high temperature/fire situation